 - This trope is abused to hell and back in The High Fructose Adventures of Annoying Orange, particularly whenever the main cast travels between planets.
 Their uniforms have a Lawyer-Friendly Cameo of Star Trek: The Next Generation 's Starfleet insignia on their uniforms, which also share the same color scheme.
 Squash inexplicably gains a hairstyle that makes him look like Spock.
 And, to top it all off, they travel in a spaceship that is basically a souped-up U.S.S.
 Enterprise (NCC-1701 model).

-- In Codename: Kids Next Door, there was an episode in which Numbah Two's little brother Tommy is stuck in a giant bathtub.
-He then finds himself with the crew of a ship that are expies of characters from Star Trek: The Original Series.
-(A couple of other episodes have Sector V using a spaceship that, while made out of their standard 2X4 tech, heavily resembles the Enterprise.)
+- In Codename: Kids Next Door, Numbah Two's little brother Tommy is stuck in a giant bathtub in "Operation: D.U.C.K.Y."
+There he then finds himself with the crew of a ship that are expies of characters from Star Trek: The Original Series.
+The episode "Operation: S.A.T.U.R.N." is a blatant parody/interpretation of The Motion Picture.
+(A couple of other episodes have Sector V using a spaceship called the S.T.A.R.W.R.E.C.K., while made out of their standard 2X4 tech, heavily resembles the Enterprise.)

 - In the Trapped in TV Land episode of Kim Possible, the main heroine finds herself in a show like Star Trek.
 She even lampshades how she in a red shirt.